Cayosoft Guardian account permissions for AD domains and Entra tenants

 To collect changes in the Active Directory domain, related audit logs, and restore changes, the account that is specified in Cayosoft Guardian for connecting to Active Directory must either have Domain Administrative permissions, belong to the Domain Administrators group, or be explicitly granted specific permissions for this domain.
 This article describes how to explicitly grant necessary permissions for the Cayosoft Guardian AD connection account.

-NOTE: Collecting the Exchange-owned attributes changes in Active Directory like policies assignments requires the Configuration partition backup job to be configured.
+NOTE: Collecting the Exchange-owned attributes changes in Active Directory, like policies assignments, requires the Configuration partition backup job to be configured.
 To collect changes, related audit logs, and restore changes in the Configuration partition, the account that is specified in Cayosoft Guardian for connecting to the Configuration partition must belong to the Enterprise Admins group.
-To restore Exchange-owned properties the account that is specified in Cayosoft Guardian for connecting to the Active Directory domain must belong to the Organization Management group in the root domain of the forest.
+To restore Exchange-owned properties, the account that is specified in Cayosoft Guardian for connecting to the Active Directory domain must belong to the Organization Management group in the root domain of the forest, on-premises Exchange.

 Required permissions and memberships for the Cayosoft Guardian AD connection account